Food For Thought

 Identifying which relationship dynamics harm your mental health can help you make decisions and protect yourself.

-Dealing With People You Can’t Stand: How to Bring Out the Best in People at Their Worst by Dr. Rick Brinkman and Rick Kirschner
+Dealing With People You Can’t Stand: How to Bring Out the Best in People at Their Worst, by Dr. Rick Brinkman and Rick Kirschner

 From Chapter 3: The Road to Hell is Paved with Good Intentions